basecamp/pow/MANUAL.md

 ## Configuring Pow ##

 Pow is designed so that most people will never need to configure it.
-Sometimes you can't avoid having to adjust a setting or two, though.
+Sometimes, though, you can't avoid having to adjust a setting or two.

 When Pow boots, it executes the `.powconfig` script in your home directory if it's present.
-You can use this script to set environment variables that will override Pow's default settings.
+You can use this script to export environment variables that will override Pow's default settings.

 For example, this `~/.powconfig` file tells Pow to kill idle